-I intend to blog all of their stories, i.e., how they got interested in the work of Karl Popper and decided to put in that extra effort needed to keep it in the public eye and correct major misconceptions.
+If I have not done so already, I intend to post their stories, i.e., how they got interested in the work of Karl Popper and decided to put in that extra effort needed to keep it in the public eye and correct major misconceptions.

 There must be many more stories and anecdotes about Karl Popper and his work out there and I hope that many of them eventually will be published here.
 Do you have an interesting story to tell about how the philosophy of Karl Popper opened your eyes to some issues about which you had never thought before?
 For example, did Karl Popper induce you to revisit all those questions about the underlying nature and structures of society and the universe?
 What made you decide that there was something special about Karl Popper’s philosophy?
 How did you get introduced to Karl Popper’s work?
 Have Popper’s philosophical writings influenced key decisions in your life?
 Do you consider Popper’s philosophical system a finished product or work in progress?
 What do you see as the unfinished business of critical rationalism?
 What are some interpretations and applications that have been overlooked?
 Can we do more to celebrate the memory of the people who taught and influenced Popper and helped him on his way – his parents, his wife, his Ph.D. dissertation supervisor, Karl Buhler, the circle of scientists in New Zealand, Ernst Gombrich, Peter Medawar, and others less well known?
 Which taken for granted assumptions in our understanding of Karl Popper’s work could benefit from further scrutiny?